mikewoodhouse/stan/README.md

 Helper methods defined above, most of which arose through DRYing of heavily-repeated chunks of code.

+## Scripts

+There are (currently) three scripts of significance:

+### `extract_xl_to_csv.py`

+Does exactly (pretty much) what it says on the tin:

+* deletes the three files that are created from the per-season spreadsheets, namely
+    * matches.csv
+    * match_batting.csv
+    * match_bowling.csv
+* for each of the spreadsheets, strips out the relevant data and writes it as CSV

+It always does the whole thing, start to finish, because it's quick: about 6 seconds in the run I just did, so no point in getting fancy - if something changes in the xlsx files, just re-run the script, then rebuild as below.

+### `build_db.py`

+Builds the `stan.sqlite` database from the csv files exported from Access and the Excel extracts:

+* deletes & recreates (`db_schema.sql`) the existing database
+* loads all the tables

+Again, no incrementals or whatnot, it only takes a couple of seconds.

+### `main.py`

+Runs the NiceGui web app.

 ## The Excel Season Averages Workbook(s)

 In general, the following refers to the 2022 workbook, which is the most "highly-evolved" example...